Best daily deals

 Vodobanka Pro screenshot

 Vodobanka is a puzzle game with a neat premise.
 You command a SWAT team, and you must make your approach and breach without losing hostages.
 There are some goofy elements to lower the intensity of the subject matter, but it’s a pretty neat little game.
 Each level is a map with bandits, and you use various tactics and abilities to disarm them and keep them from harming hostages.
 This one could’ve easily gone for a few bucks if the developer decided to charge money for it.
-The developer has a bunch of other free games with no in-app purchases as well.
+The developer also has many other free games with no in-app purchases.

 If we missed any of the best Android games with no in-app purchases, tell us about them in the comments.
 You can also click here to check out our latest Android app and game lists.